rumkin/i18now/readme.md

 Multiple dictionaries usage see in [repository](https://github.com/rumkin/i18now) examples directory.

+### Constructor options

+* dict – `object`.
+Dictionary object where key is message ID and value is message template.
+* cache – `boolean`.
+Enable compilation result caching.
+* compiler `Compiler`.
+Message templates compiler.

-## Custom expression compiler
+## Custom templates compiler

-i18now allow to use custom message compiler.
+i18now allow to use custom compiler.
 It should accepts string and return function which accepts two arguments: locals and options.
 Options contains `templates` property and actually it's a dict itself.